 Direct Sow in February for South Florida

 I like to start almost all of my vegetable garden in cells or soil blocks and plant out in a few weeks.
 But I do direct sow a few things that simply perform better when planted directly.
-So, I’ll be adding bush beans, radish, carrots, ginger, and Irish potatoes if I can get ahold of seed potatoes.

 - arugula